surfingreg/docker-unbound-dns-block-updater/readme.md

 Run some tests:
 ```
 # replace 10.1.1.74 with the IP address you're running docker unbound on:
 nslookup twitter.com - 10.1.1.74 		# should return a public IP; twitter.com is not in the a-records.conf
 nslookup ads.twitter.com - 10.1.1.74	# should return 0.0.0.0 indicating the subdomain is sinkholed (blocked)
 nslookup xyz.twitter.com - 10.1.1.74	# should return nothing; this isn't in the a-records.conf and isn't real
 ```

 ## Requirements
-- Docker installed
+- Docker installed (Install Docker: https://docs.docker.com/engine/install/)
 - Linux or MacOS (maybe Win with Linux subsystem)